Contact

 Quick Overview of How They Work

-In general most air conditioning systems use a compressor cycle to transfer heat from your home to the outdoors (ventilation).
-In this way, many systems work similar to your refrigerator.
+In general, most air conditioning systems use a compressor cycle to transfer heat from your home to the outdoors (ventilation).
+In this way, many systems work similarly to your refrigerator.

 The compressor is filled with refrigerant that can transition back and forth between a gas and liquid state.
 With each transition from gas to liquid the refrigerant absorbs and releases heat, and in this way can take heat from one area and move it to another.